Robotics-Research-Group-KUL/crospi_application_template/README.md

 ## Questions and remarks from Erwin

+- Does not make sense to publish on /fsm/event, it makes much more sense to publish on /etasl_node/event.
+The statemachine needs to be able to differentiate between possibly different etasl nodes that are running.

 - parameters of tasks:  why do you adapt them with "constant( ...)" ?
 They are more powerfull if they are normal numbers (useable in "if" statements e.g.).
 Users can always do "constant(..)" themselves.
   **I've adapted the code to return values and not expressions, this allows to use nil to communicate